wp-plugins/custom-metadata/readme.txt

 == Changelog ==

+= 0.3 =
+* Can now limit or exclude fields or groups from specific ids
+* Added updated screenshots and new code samples!
+* Bug fix: the custom display examples weren't working well

 = 0.2 =
 * Added a textarea field type
 * Added support for comments (you can now specify comments as an object type)